moon250/old-form-generator/README.md

 // Add method is fluent
 $form->add('username')->add('name');
 ```
-For generate the form, use the "generate" method
+To generate the form, use the "generate" method
 ```php
 $form = new \FormGenerator\FormGenerator();